 For instance, an over-denture may be recommended if you have lost a significant amount of bone needed for face/lip support.
 Similarly, a permanent tooth replacement (fixed bridge prosthesis) may be ideal for patients who have lost all their teeth but have not suffered a widespread bone loss in the jaw.

-Although a dentist can advise on the most effective option for your dental needs and condition, cost, appearance, and length of treatment are some of the other factors to take into consideration.
+A dentist can advise you on the most effective option for your dental needs and condition.
+Cost, appearance, and length of treatment are some of the other factors to take into consideration.
 Some implants can cost thousands of dollars and treatment may take up to six months while others may cost much less and treatment takes a shorter period.

 Once a proper treatment has been decided, it’s time to make a dental prosthesis.
 Assessment of your teeth and oral cavity is often the first step.
-After that, your prosthodontist then takes an impression of your remaining teeth by letting you bite into a mold; this is what’s used to make the prosthesis.
+After that, your dentist then takes an impression of your remaining teeth by letting you bite into a mold.
 Dental prostheses can be made from a wide range of materials, including zirconia, acrylic, composite resin, and porcelain.

 Let’s take a look at the main characteristics of various fixed implant restoration options, the materials they are made of, the advantages and disadvantages.

 A custom computer milled framework of titanium is used to provide optimal strength and hygiene access for an acrylic tooth prosthesis.
 The acrylic teeth are milled from a single piece of acrylic for a strong, durable and esthetic restoration.